-Assigned: Refe er to Appendix 1 Reports to: Plan ning Section Chief Location: Eme nergency Coordination Centre Role: displa Situation Unit Leader is responsible for collecting, analyzing and laying incident information.
-Responsibilities: riefing from Planning Section Chief 0 Review Incident Briefing (Appendix 4 - ICS 201) for incident status

-0 Determine incident objectives and strategies 0 Determine necessary contingency plans 0 Identify reporting requirements and schedules (both Collect internal and external to the incident) Collect and analyze incident information as soon as possible a on an angeing basis on an ongoing basis Organize and staff Unit as appropriate • Assign field Observers 0 Request Technical Specialists as needed se Technical Specialists as assigned (on very complex - s it may be necessary to assign a Technical Specialist Supervis 0 Brief Technical Specialists on current incident status 0 Assign analysis tasks 0 Notify staff of timelines and format requirements and C monitor progress Participa ate in the operational planning process and meetings as - by the Planning Section Chief - situation updates at meetings and briefings as required by ning Section Chief and maintain Incident Situation Displays (these may be maps, forms, weather reports, victim or damage assessment information and other reports from technical specialists)

-- □ Provide photographic services and maps - Photographic services may be used to document operations and intelligence activities, public information activities and accident investigations - Ensure photographs are processed at the end of each Operational Period - Request or develop additional and specialized maps as required - Provide Incident Map(s) for ECC Action Plan (EAP) - □ Collect and maintain current incident data as required by the ECC - Request weather forecasts and spot weather forecasts as necessary, directly from Environment Canada - Provide situation evaluation, prediction and analysis for Command and Operations; prepare information on alternative strategies using Appendix 4 - ICS 204 - □ Determine and maintain appropriate map displays - Review all data for completeness, accuracy and relevancy prior to posting - Plot incident boundaries, location of perimeters, facilities, access routes, etc. on display maps in the Planning area - Develop additional displays (weather reports, incident status summaries, etc.) as necessary - Ensure displays and maps are posted and kept up to date - Prepare the Incident Status Summary (Appendix 4 ICS 209) and other status reports, as assigned prior to each planning meeting.
-Provide copies to Command and General Staff - □ Receive briefings and information from Field Observers
+Assigned: Refe er to Appendix 1 Reports to: Location: nning Section Chief ergency Coordination Centre Role: displa Situation Unit Leader is responsible for collecting, analyzing and laying incident information.
+Responsibilities: Ш Obtain briefing from Planning Section Chief Review Incident Briefing (Appendix 4 - Form X, ICS 201) for incident status Determine incident objectives and strategies Determine necessary contingency plans Identify reporting requirements and schedules (both internal and external to the incident) Collect and analyze incident information as soon as possible and on an ongoing basis Organize and staff Unit as appropriate Assign field Observers Request Technical Specialists as needed Supervise Technical Specialists as assigned (on very complex incidents it may be necessary to assign a Technical Specialist Supervisor) Brief Technical Specialists on current incident status Assign analysis tasks Notify staff of timelines and format requirements and monitor progress Participate in the operational planning process and meetings as required by the Planning Section Chief Conduct situation updates at meetings and briefings as required by the Planning Section Chief Prepare and maintain Incident Situation Displays (these may be maps, fo orms, weather reports, victim or damage assessment informat ion and other reports from technical specialists) Provide photographic services and maps 0 Photographic services may be used to document operations and intelligence activities, public information activities and accident investigations 0 Ensure photographs are processed at the end of each Operational Period 0 Request or develop additional and specialized maps as required 0 Provide Incident Map(s) for ECC Action Plan (EAP) Collect a and maintain current incident data as required by the ECC Request weather forecasts and spot weather forecasts as necessa ry, directly from Environment Canada Provide situation evaluation, prediction and analysis for Command and Ope erations; prepare information on alternative strategies using Appendi x 4 - Form I and J, or ICS 204 Determin ne and maintain appropriate map displays 0 Review all data for completeness, accuracy and relevancy prior to posting 0 Plot incident boundaries, location of perimeters, facilities, access routes, etc. on display maps in the Planning area 0 Develop additional displays (weather reports, incident status summaries, etc.) as necessary 0 Ensure displays and maps are posted and kept up to date Prepare the Incident Status Summary (Appendix 4 - Form X, or ICS 209) and other status reports, as assigned prior to each planning meeting.
+Provide copies to Command and General Staff □R Receive b riefings and information from Field Observers